Childhood Myelodysplastic Neoplasms Treatment (PDQ®)–Health Professional Version

 While some patients with inherited predisposition syndromes require significant modification of their transplant approaches because of excess toxicity (e.g., Fanconi anemia), other syndromes have no detectable excessive toxicity associated with the transplant process.
 Inherited GATA2 deficiency is a good example of the latter.
 One study compared HSCT outcomes of 65 children with GATA2 germline pathogenic variants and MDS with the outcomes of 404 children with MDS and wild-type germline GATA2.
 Rates of DFS, relapse, and nonrelapse mortality were similar in the two populations.[22]

-Second transplants have also been used in pediatric patients with MDS/myeloproliferative disorders who relapse or experience graft failure.
-The 3-year OS rates were 33% for those who underwent a second transplant after relapse and 57% for those who underwent transplant after initial graft failure.[21][Level of evidence C1]
+Second transplants have also been used in pediatric patients with MDS/myeloproliferative disorders who experience relapse or graft failure.
+The 3-year OS rates were 33% for those who underwent a second transplant after relapse and 57% for those who underwent a second transplant after initial graft failure.[23][Level of evidence C1]

 For patients with clinically significant cytopenias, supportive care that includes transfusions and prophylactic antibiotics are considered the standard of care.
 The use of hematopoietic growth factors can improve the hematopoietic status, but there are concerns that such treatment could accelerate conversion to AML.[24]